samelstob/notes/management-notes/algorithms/stanford.md

 * Pointer based versus contiguous memory
-  - Have a good idea of what going to a pointer based data structure buys you and what it costs you relative to contiguous memoryo
+  - Have a good idea of what going to a pointer based data structure buys you and what it costs you relative to contiguous memory

 ## MVPs